 - poor concentration

 Your doctor will discuss your diet and eating habits with you if they suspect you have a nutritional deficiency.
-They will ask what symptoms you’re experiencing.
-Make sure to mention if you have suffered from any periods of constipation or diarrhea, or if blood has been present in your stool.
+They’ll ask what symptoms you’re experiencing.
+Make sure to mention if you’ve experienced any periods of constipation or diarrhea, or if blood has been present in your stool.

 Your nutritional deficiency may also be diagnosed during routine blood tests, including a complete blood count (CBC).
 This is often how doctors identify anemia.

-The treatment for a nutritional deficiency depends on the type and the severity of the deficiency.
-Your doctor will find out how severe the deficiency is, as well as the likelihood of long-term problems caused by the lack of nutrients.
-They may order further testing to see if there is any other damage before deciding on a treatment plan.
-Symptoms usually fade when the correct diet is followed or supplemented.
+The treatment for a nutritional deficiency depends on the type and severity of the deficiency.
+Your doctor will find out how severe the deficiency is as well as the likelihood of long-term problems caused by the lack of nutrients.

 A doctor may advise you on how to change your eating habits in the case of a minor deficiency.
-For example, anemia sufferers should include more meat, eggs, poultry, vegetables, and cereals.
+For example, people with iron deficiency anemia should include more meat, eggs, dark meat poultry, vegetables, and legumes in their diet.

-Typically, you will meet with the dietitian regularly.
+Typically, you’ll meet with your dietitian regularly.
 Eventually, you may have a blood test to confirm that you’re no longer deficient.

-The federal government’s Dietary Guidelines for Americans recommends that you get most of your nutrients from food.
+The United States’ official dietary guidelines recommend that you get most of your nutrients from food.
 In some cases, you may need to take supplements or a multivitamin.
 It may also be necessary to take an additional supplement to help your body absorb the supplements, such as taking calcium and vitamin D together.

-The frequency and dosage of a supplement will depend on how severe the deficiency is.
-This will be decided by your doctor or a dietitian.
+The frequency and dosage of a supplement depends on how severe the deficiency is.
+Your doctor or dietitian can determine this.

-In very severe cases, such as when a nutritional deficiency doesn’t respond to oral medications, it may be necessary for the nutrient to be given parenterally (through the veins or muscles).
+In very severe cases — such as when a nutritional deficiency doesn’t respond to oral medications or vitamins — it may be necessary to give the nutrient parenterally, or through the veins or muscles.
 This can carry the risk of additional side effects.
 It’s usually done in a hospital.

-Parenteral iron, for example, can cause side effects, including:
+Parenteral iron, for example, can cause side effects that include:

-Most problems caused by nutritional deficiencies will stop once you’re no longer deficient.
-However, in some cases, there may be lasting damage.
+Most problems caused by nutritional deficiencies stop once you’re no longer deficient.
+But in some cases, there may be lasting damage.
 This usually only occurs when the deficiency has been severe and has lasted a long time.

-If you’re experiencing symptoms and are concerned that you aren’t obtaining enough of a certain nutrient, talk to your doctor.
-They can discuss your diet with you and help figure out whether you should make some dietary changes or start taking supplements.
+If you’re experiencing symptoms and are concerned that you’re not obtaining enough of a certain nutrient, talk to your doctor.
+They can discuss your diet with you and help you figure out whether you should make some dietary changes or start taking supplements.